Venice's top tour bargain: a boat trip on the Grand Canal

 This popular ACTV public water bus runs from the bus and taxi gateway of Piazzale Roma to the Ferrovia or Santa Lucia Railway Station and on up the Grand Canal.

-Boats leave the Piazzale Roma every 10 minutes during most of the day, or every 20 minutes after 9:40 p.m.
+Boats leave the Piazzale Roma every 10-12 minutes during most of the day and early evening, or about three times an hour after 9:30 pm..

 Travel time from Piazzale Roma to San Zaccaria (just above the Piazza San Marco) is about 40 minutes.